 - Accelerated through the funnel: this approach means that a new opportunity should be launched from the form submission.
 The result?
 You will respond faster to repeat customers, as this is pushed into your sales pipeline.

-- Restart qualification: this approach means that any new form enquiries should go back through as lead records.
-This is typical of large B2B organisations, with separate business development and sales teams.
+- Restart qualification: this approach means that any new form inquiries should go back through as lead records.
+This is typical of large B2B organizations, with separate business development and sales teams.